 This again can be applied in the corporate world.
 It is actually a very good exercise to “deconstruct” your own culture and stop taking anything for granted.
 If you want your Malaysian colleagues and staff to understand your corporate values which are strongly rooted in the national culture of the head office, you need to explain them using different concepts and approaches relevant to your audiences, so that they make sense and become understandable to your Malaysian team.

-One wonderfuland disconcerting aspect of living across cultures is that you can never take anything for granted.
-Often it is when you think that you finally get it that it all goes wrong!
+One wonderful and disconcerting aspect of living across cultures is that you can never take anything for granted.
+Often it is when you think you finally get it is when it all goes wrong!

 After eight years spent in Taiwan our family moved to Europe, closer to my family.
 A whole new set of issues surfaced when my husband had to deal with the French way of doing things.

-For our marriage to work, understanding each other as well as each other’s family and culture has been essential to detecting potential sources of conflict and misunderstandings, and to acting on them before they occur.
+For our marriage to work, understanding each other as well as each other’s family and culture has been essential to detecting potential sources of conflict and misunderstandings, and to prevent them from happening before they occur.

-In the same manner, it is important for international teams to spend time to understand each other, to explain where each member is coming from and to invent new rules and working practices fit for that particular team.
+In the same manner, it is important for international teams to spend time to understand each other, to explain where each member is coming from and to invent new rules and working practices that fit a particular team.

 The ability to turn hurdles into opportunities will pave the road to comfort and success for you and your team.

 To conclude- I found out about cultural competences the hard way.
 Twenty years and a happy marriage later, I wish I had figured out a good strategy earlier.

 Back then, the work on cross-cultural communication was in its infancy and people going to work and live abroad had to rely on their own devices and personality to make things work.
 And it didn’t always work!

 Since then, many scholars and trainers have studied the mechanisms of cross-cultural encounters.
 The literature on working and living in a multicultural environment has grown exponentially over the past fifteen years.